 - Early is better: You don’t have to get online right at midnight on October 1, but it is definitely better to complete the FAFSA as soon as possible.
 You want to leave yourself plenty of time to correct any possible errors, and also respond to requests for verification from your potential colleges.
 Be aware that some forms of financial aid have limited funding available, so you want to make sure you are at the top of the list.

 - Deadlines can be sneaky: While you might see that you actually have until June 30 to complete the FAFSA, you could lose out on several types of aid if you wait that long.
 In addition to the federal programs with limited funding availability, many colleges have financial aid deadlines as early as October and November so they can look at aid as part of the entire application process.
 Even if you are on the fence about applying to a specific college, go ahead and have the Department of Education send them your FAFSA info so you won’t have to go back if you do decide to apply.
 Look on your colleges’ websites to find their specific deadlines, and don’t be late!
 Another deadline you might not be thinking about is your state’s financial aid deadline.
 Most states have some type of program to help students pay for college, but the funding can be limited there as well.

 Get your FAFSA completed and submitted as early as possible and knock that item off your college to-do list.
-But don’t be so fast that you make mistakes that cause unnecessary delays.
+But don’t be so fast that you make mistakes – like these common errors that cause unnecessary delays.
 Check that your name on the FAFSA exactly matches the one on your Social Security card, double-check your Social Security number, and make sure you “sign” the form.